HL7 Europe Common Cancer Model

 (Clinical Stage and Pathological Stage)

-Represents the stage of the Cancer Condition and describes tumour extent at the time of first definitive treatment.
-The stage can evolve during the journey.
+Represents the stage of the Cancer Condition at the First Diagnosis and describes the tumour extent at the time of the first definitive treatment.
+It never evolves during the cancer journey.
+The stage can be Clinical (based on Imaging) or Pathological (based on Surgery).

 Connected with Cancer Condition.